EdrisaJobe/sorting-visualizer/README.md

 # The Sorting-Visualizer

-The Algorithm code is now seperate from the UI code, Below are summaries of the different classes we have.
+A team based project, the Algorithm code is now seperate from the UI code, Below are summaries of the different classes we have.

 ## Abstract Algorithm